ecn310/course-project-taxes-tariffs/Reproducibility_Package/README.md

 __International Tax Dataset__
   - Open the international tax dataset through the import excel sheet feature in stata.
 Do not check any boxes and click continue.
     - The do file to replicate the international tax datasheet is found here: [internationaltaxnew.do](https://github.com/ecn310/course-project-taxes-tariffs/blob/main/Reproducibility_Package/Do_Files/internationtaltaxnew.do)
+      - Running this do file will reshape the data from wide to long.
+More details can be found inside the do-file.
   - Use the raw data from above loaded into stata and run the data to get the final dataset.
     -  The final dataset titled International Tax Dataset is found [here](https://github.com/ecn310/course-project-taxes-tariffs/blob/main/Reproducibility_Package/Data_Files/internationaltax.dta)
      - Run the internationaltaxnew do-file listed right above to create a new data set that matches the final international tax dataset.

 NOTE: When running the do file, be sure to change the user name.
 Since the user running this reproducibility package will not have the same running file path it is necessary to change the user name in the file path.
 For example, taken from the international tax do file "import excel "C:\Users\changenamehere\OneDrive - Syracuse University\Documents\GitHub\course-project-taxes-tariffs\Reproducibility_Package\Excel_Files\internationaltaxdatasheet.xlsx", sheet("Country-Timeseries") Your file path may look different depending on whether you saved the Excel sheet in the one-drive directory or not.
 Be aware of this and change the file directory as needed.

-Running the do file will reshape the data from wide to long.
-More detailed commentary on each line of code in the do file can be found in the master do file linked [here](https://github.com/ecn310/course-project-taxes-tariffs/blob/main/Reproducibility_Package/Do_Files/MASTER.do)

 __Consumption Tax Dataset__
   - Open the consumption tax dataset through the import excel sheet feature in stata.
 Do not check any boxes and click continue.
-    -  The do file to replicate the final data is [here](https://github.com/ecn310/course-project-taxes-tariffs/blob/main/Reproducibility_Package/Do_Files/consumptiontax.do)
+    -  The do file to replicate the final data is [consumptiontax.do](https://github.com/ecn310/course-project-taxes-tariffs/blob/main/Reproducibility_Package/Do_Files/consumptiontax.do)
   - Use the raw data from above loaded into stata and run the data to get the final dataset.
     -  The final dataset for this variable named consumption tax dataset is found [here ](https://github.com/ecn310/course-project-taxes-tariffs/blob/main/Reproducibility_Package/Data_Files/consumptiontaxreproducible.dta)
   -  Running the do file on the data will give a data set which matches this final data set above.

 __GDP Per Capita Dataset__
   - Open the GDPdataset.xlsx through the import excel feature in stata.
 Do not check any boxes and continue.
-    - The do file to replicate the final dataset is [here ](https://github.com/ecn310/course-project-taxes-tariffs/blob/main/Reproducibility_Package/Do_Files/gdpdata.do)
+    - The do file to replicate the final dataset is [gdpdata.do](https://github.com/ecn310/course-project-taxes-tariffs/blob/main/Reproducibility_Package/Do_Files/gdpdata.do)
   - Use the raw data from above loaded into stata and run the data to get the dataset.
     - The final data set for GDP per capita dataset is found [here ](https://github.com/ecn310/course-project-taxes-tariffs/blob/main/Reproducibility_Package/Data_Files/gdpreproducible.dta)
   - Running the do file on the Excel file sheet will give the same final dataset as the one linked above